Friday – November 17, 2017

 ON CAMPUS Employment: Opportunities for employment on campus include positions in counseling areas, bookstore, Admissions, Registration, Financial Aid, math/science area, computer science area, student activities and the gym.
 Job duties may include peer tutoring, clerical work and data entry.

-OFF CAMPUS Employment: You must complete 1 full semester of on campus employment before you are eligible for off campus employment.
+OFF CAMPUS Employment: Consider using your work-study dollars towards an internship experience.
+MATC can partner with nonprofit organizations including hospitals, community centers, schools, and government offices to arrange off campus placements.
+You must complete 1 full semester of on campus employment before you are eligible for off campus employment.

 A very limited number of work-study positions may be available that are paid by the college for students not eligible for the Federal Work-Study program.
 These positions are listed on the same site as the work-study jobs but will have the word "Budgeted" in the title.